chitose-maruko/HighFinesse-Network/README.md

 Important to note that this socket demonstration uses _thread while we use threading pyqtgraph library documentation: https://www.pyqtgraph.org/ <br>
 Shows QThread in a similar context: https://realpython.com/python-pyqt-qthread/#freezing-a-gui-with-long-running-tasks <br>
+The documentation for nidaqmx is sparse but can be found here: https://nidaqmx-python.readthedocs.io/en/latest/